 Columbia University makes policy changes in dispute over federal funding

-(CNN) — Columbia University has announced a series of new policies following President Trump’s revocation of $400 million in federal funding over campus protests.
+(CNN) — Columbia University has announced a series of new policies, including restrictions on demonstrations, new disciplinary procedures and immediately reviewing its Middle East curriculum, making apparent concessions following President Trump’s revocation of $400 million in federal funding over campus protests.

-Among the changes are a review of admissions policies, making it easier to report harassment, tightening rules about the location of protests, prohibiting masks at protests, hiring 36 additional campus police officers with new arrest powers and giving the office of the provost more authority to deal with disciplinary action against students involved in protests.
+The Trump administration demanded several changes, including the university enforce its disciplinary policies, implement rules for protests, ban masks, announce a plan to hold student groups accountable, empower its law enforcement, and review its Middle East studies programs and its admissions.

-The university is also reviewing its curriculum, beginning with courses about the Middle East.
+President Donald Trump has been threatening to cut federal money to colleges accused of tolerating antisemitism amid the Israel-Hamas war that began in October 2023.
+Columbia was the first to see its funding slashed.

 The last academic year saw widespread campus unrest, including pro-Palestinian protests and encampments, counterprotests, building takeovers, arrests and scaled-back graduation ceremonies.
 Columbia became the epicenter of the nationwide demonstrations.